Mechanic Resume Example

 Use numbers to back up your work.
 For example, mention how many aircraft you service monthly or how you improved inspection turnaround by 15%.
 This makes your value obvious.

-Highlight experience with specific aircraft, avionics, or maintenance systems.
+Highlight experience with specific aircraft, avionics, or maintenance systems—skills you can also emphasize in a cover letter.
 This helps recruiters see you know the equipment they use.
 Keep it clear and concise for the best results.

 Certifications like FAA Airframe and Powerplant (A&P) are must-haves for most aircraft mechanic jobs.
 I always put my license number and issue date right on my resume.